zshn25/zshn25.github.io/_posts/2023-05-11-self-supervision-for-foundation-models.markdown

 ## Learning features

 With the rise of deep learning, features and their descriptors are no longer hand-engineered, but learnt from the underlying data.
-Vision models such as CNNs and vision transformers process input images to extract high-dimensional latent representations, which could be thought as features.
+Vision models such as CNNs and transformers process input images to extract high-dimensional latent representations, which could be thought as features.
 Unlike pixel-level features such as SIFT, ORB, latents are **not local** (do not correspond to pixel locations) but **based on the semantics** of the global image contents.

 > Checkout my blog post on [how to extract feature pyramids from torchvison models]({{ site.baseurl }}{% post_url 2021-02-01-ResNet-feature-pyramid-in-Pytorch %})
+{:.no_toc}

 ## The need for foundation models